Jenny Engel, M.S., Ed., BCBA, LBA, Director

 Ms. Welsh is excited to join The Maddux School team as a co-teacher.
 With extensive teaching experiences in general education preschools, programs for children with severe disabilities, and The Maddux School itself, she brings a fresh perspective and energy to the children and her teaching.

 Ms. Welsh earned a Master of Education in Early Childhood Special Education from George Washington University and a Bachelor of Arts in Medicine, Health & Society from Vanderbilt University.

 Carla Kasun, B.A., Associate Teacher

-Now in her tenth year at The Maddux School, she is excited to serves in the First Grade classroom as an associate teacher, and teaches yoga weekly to pre-kindergarten, kindergarten, first grade & second grade students.
+Now in her tenth year at The Maddux School, she is excited to serve in the First Grade classroom as an associate teacher, and teaches yoga weekly to pre-kindergarten, kindergarten, first grade & second grade students.
 Prior to her employment of over twenty years in The Ivymount Upper and Lower Schools, Ms. Kasun earned a Bachelor of Arts in Psychology from the University of Maryland and further studied biology at St. Mary’s College.

 Second Grade Class

-Marissa Marek, M.S., Teacher
+Marissa Kuhn, M.S., Teacher

-Prior to her relocation to the metro DC area, Ms. Marek served classes and individual children for six years in Baltimore, New York, Omaha and other areas throughout the country.
+Prior to her relocation to the metro DC area, Ms. Kuhn served classes and individual children for six years in Baltimore, New York, Omaha and other areas throughout the country.
 She earned a Master of Science in Special Education from McDaniel College and a Bachelor of Arts in Psychology from Creighton University.